 What is the flu shot made of?

 The flu shot works by exposing an individual to an inactivated form of the influenza virus, aka the “flu.”
 This exposure can stimulate an immune response that provides protection from the flu without causing illness.

 There are many different strains of the flu, and the predominant strains that spread change each flu season.
 Every year the flu vaccine is reformulated and standardized by the U.S. Public Health Service to include four influenza strains that are predicted to circulate through the community during the upcoming season.
 So a typical flu vaccine is actually several vaccines rolled up in one, to protect against different strains.

 How does the vaccine work?

 The vaccines work by inducing specific antibody production, thus promoting immunity to the virus.
 It takes approximately two weeks after vaccination for the antibodies to develop in the body.
-The vaccine formula is standardized each year by the U.S. Public Health Service, based on research of the most common viruses during the upcoming season.
+While the vaccine will not cause the flu, it is not uncommon that vaccination can cause mild flu-like symptoms.

 Are there alternatives to the flu shot?

 The live vaccine (nasal spray vaccine) is an option for healthy, non-pregnant, non-immunocompromised patients 2-49 years old.

 An annual flu shot is recommended for everyone 6 months of age and older (with rare exception), including pregnant women, people with chronic health conditions and older adults.
 Some children ages 6 months to 8 years old who are getting vaccinated for the first time will require two doses of flu vaccine spaced at least 28 days apart.
 Talk to your doctor if you have had a severe allergic reaction to the flu vaccine or any ingredient in the vaccine (including gelatin, antibiotics or other ingredients); have ever had Guillain-Barré syndrome; or are not feeling well prior to receiving the flu shot.